themrchas/vue-deploy-1/README.md

 * https://stackoverflow.com/questions/49653931/scope-bootstrap-css-in-vue This worked

+### TBD
-### TBD - comment out most imports for the scoped bootstrap and bootstrap-vue case
+- comment out most imports for the scoped bootstrap and bootstrap-vue case and ensure they are not needed
+- does bootstrap-vue.css need to be imported in scoped case